Chris Richmond (entrepreneur): Career

 Richmond founded his first large website in 2007, called ShareTV.com.
 This became one of the first online distribution partners of HULU and TheWB, and was one of first sites to stream the Oscars online.

 In 2014, Richmond, along with his business partner Drew Schoentrup, acquired TV Tropes, a wiki geared toward fiction writers.
 To announce the purchase, Richmond and Schoentrup launched a Kickstarter campaign to ask the members for their help in improving the project.
 The campaign raised more than $100,000 in donations.

 In 2015, Richmond co-founded an adtech platform called Proper Media.
 Its first official client was Snopes.com, the largest and oldest fact-checking website on the web.
 After a year, Proper Media purchased a significant stake in Snopes.com.
 There was a legal dispute regarding whether Proper Media purchased 50% or 40% of Snopes.com.
 The dispute started in 2017 and continued until 2022, when Richmond and Schoentrup bought out all other shareholders of Snopes.

 In 2018, Richmond helped with his 3rd acquisition by acquiring Spoutable.com under Proper Media.
 This acquisition added eight employees and nearly doubled the reach of Proper Media.

 In 2019, Richmond and his business partner completed the acquisition of Salon.com for $5 million from Salon Media Group.

-In 2021, after 6 years of year over year growth with Richmond as CEO, Proper Media was sold to Sovrn Holdings.
+In 2021, after 6 years of year over year growth with Richmond as CEO, Proper Media was sold to Sovereign Holdings.
 The terms of the acquisition were not disclosed.

 In 2022, Richmond took over as CEO of Snopes after completing the transaction with Schoentrup to buy out the other shareholders.

 In 2023, Richmond and Schoentrup sold Salon.com for an undisclosed sum.
 Salon was nearing bankruptcy two decades on, when they bought it, in 2019, for $5 million.
-Nobody was laid off from the newsroom under Richmond and Schoentrup’s tenure.
+Nobody was laid off from the newsroom under Richmond and Schoentrup's tenure.